 Take advantage of default settings

 Pega strives to continuously integrate the W3C Web Accessibility Initiative (WAI) standards into the architecture of Pega Infinity™ applications.
 As part of this effort, starting with Pega Platform™ version 8.6, UI components use accessible mark-up by default, with no additional configuration required.
-This means that application developers no longer need to install the PegaWAI ruleset, or enable accessibility in the access group settings.
-Furtnermore, accessible features, such as helper text, now use appropriate ARIA attributes automatically.
+This means that application developers no longer need to install the PegaWAI ruleset or enable accessibility in the access group settings.
+Furthermore, accessible features, such as helper text, now use appropriate ARIA attributes automatically.

 Use updated layouts

 Tables, layout groups, and repeating dynamic layouts now follow the Web Content Accessibility Guidelines (WCAG) for navigation and ARIA roles.
 For example, you can now navigate the accordion layout group with arrow keys, or skip to the first or last tab with the home and end keys.
-In addition, the updated markup helps screen readers identify labes and announce the accordion's expanded or collapsed state.
+In addition, the updated markup helps screen readers identify labels and announce the accordion's expanded or collapsed state.
 This enhancement brings the layout components in Pega Platform applications up to industry standards and makes navigation more intuitive for users with disabilities.